 Near Gordonsville in Orange County, Virginia — The American South (Mid-Atlantic)

 Location.
-38° 7.926′ N, 78° 12.354′ W. Marker is near Gordonsville, Virginia, in Orange County.
-Marker is on Gordon Avenue (Virginia Route 231) south of Echo Back Lane, on the right when traveling north.
-Touch for map.
+38° 7.433′ N, 78° 13.167′ W. Marker is near Gordonsville, Virginia, in Orange County.
+Marker is at the intersection Touch for map.
 Marker is in this post office area: Gordonsville VA 22942, United States of America.
+Touch for directions.